Documents to help you prepare to migrate your Atlassian server products.

 Migrate to cloud: Run your production migration using your chosen migration method.
 Don't forget to lock down your server or remind your users not to make changes during the migration window.
 You will probably need to spend some time testing and troubleshooting before you can safely invite your users to cloud.

 Not all migrations are quite so straightforward.
 Below are some of the common migration scenarios you may encounter, and guidance on how to approach each.

-Merging server sites: If you need to merge multiple server sites, just follow the same process for each site to import your repositories and add your users to your cloud site.
+Merging server sites: If you are using the repository importer and you need to merge multiple server sites, just follow the same process for each site to import your repositories and add your users to your cloud site.

 Troubleshooting your migration

 If you've run into a problem during your migration, we're here to help.
 You can start by searching for known issues in Bitbucket Server or Bitbucket Cloud in our public issue trackers.
 There, you can find information about some of the common issues we see with Bitbucket migrations, including their status and suggested workarounds.